bureau-of-examples/leetcode/README.md

 Left to right then right to left scan

-Stack

-Counting

 ### Compression/Encoding
-- Represent the data in a different way to improve performance.Either compress or decompression (establish indexing or convert to a structure where fast solution exists).
+- Represent the data in a different way to improve performance.
+Either compress or decompression (establish indexing or convert to a structure where fast solution exists).

-### DP
-- Overlapping sub-problems: two sub-problems require the same computation
-- Optimal sub-structure: easy to find a solution from solutions to sub-problems

 ### Relaxation/Generalize
 - Map the problem to a more generic one where a solution to the generic one can be easily mapped back to the solution to the original problem
 - Sometimes a looser definition of the problem is easier to solve because there will be less conceptual/physical conditions

-### Recursion
-- Enumerate all combination or permutation.

-### Use Data Structure
+### Augmented Data Structure
-- Use trie

-### Special
-- Reverse sentence and then reverse each word
--
+## Development

 If you are using IntelliJ you still need to configure your email in the git local copy:
 <pre>